Touted prospects Matt Brash and George Kirby make cases to be the Mariners’ fifth starter

 It was an outing that included a balk with the bases loaded when Kirby dropped the ball, a pair of home runs allowed and a couple of questionable calls by the umpire on balls and strikes that left Kirby visibly angered.

-But Kirby showed great poise in escaping a base-loaded jam in his first inning Sunday.
+But Kirby showed great poise in escaping a bases-loaded jam in his first inning Sunday.
 He dominated after that, just like Brash had, allowing three hits and a walk overall.

-"I was a little nervous again going in to a big-league game, but once I got my feel for my pitches, I knew my heater was working up in the zone," said Kirby, whose fastball topped at 98 mph Sunday.
-"I just had to trust the guys in the field behind me to do their job."
+“I was a little nervous again going into a big-league game, but once I got my feel for my pitches, I knew my heater was working up in the zone,” said Kirby, whose fastball topped at 98 mph.
+“I just had to trust the guys in the field behind me to do their job.”

-Kirby, 24, was drafted in the first round (No. 20) overall by the Mariners in 2020 out of Elon University.
-He also pitched for Everett and Arkansas last season and was a combined 5-3 with a combined 2.53 ERA.
+Kirby, 24, was drafted in the first round (No. 20 overall) by the Mariners in 2020 out of Elon University.
+He also pitched for Everett and Arkansas last season and was a combined 5-3 with a 2.53 ERA.

 Kirby said he was a bit antsy waiting for his turn to pitch — having not pitched relief since 2018 — but was ready when called upon.